-Disentangling Equipment - The vessels shall have disentangling equipment readily available - somewhere on deck where crew can get it quickly when a whale or dolphin is caught.
+Disentangling Equipment - Have disentangling equipment readily available - somewhere on deck where crew can get it quickly when a whale or dolphin is caught.
 All disentangling must be done aligned with ISSF protocols and these include:

-- Do not enter the water to untangle marine mammals, they are powerful animals and have dehooking and line-cutting equipment ready. - If whales or dolphins are eating your caught fish, or you catch a marine mammal, consider moving 100 nautical miles or more before making your next set.
+- Do not enter the water to untangle marine mammals, they are powerful animals. - Have dehooking and line-cutting equipment ready. - If whales or dolphins are eating your caught fish, or you catch a marine mammal, consider moving 100 nautical miles or more before making your next set.